 Justin Jacobs is a historian of modern China.
 His research concerns the legacy and inheritance of Chinese empire during the twentieth century.
-His first book manuscript, Empire Among Empires: Xinjiang and the Modern Chinese State, examines these themes against the backdrop of six decades of Han rule along the Muslim borderlands of northwestern China.
-He is currently working on a new book project, “Desert Sahibs: Aurel Stein and the Plunder of China” (http://dryhten.wordpress.com), which aims to reframe Western archaeological expeditions to China within a dual context of global and domestic Chinese history.
+His first book manuscript, National Empire: Xinjiang and the Modern Chinese State, examines these themes against the backdrop of six decades of Han rule along the Muslim borderlands of northwestern China.
+He is currently working on a new book project, “Desert Sahib: Aurel Stein and the Plunder of China” (http://dryhten.wordpress.com), which aims to reframe Western archaeological expeditions to China within a dual context of global and domestic Chinese history.

 PhD, University of California, San Diego MA, University of Washington BA, University of Washington